 Under our sexual health program, NOYED-Ghana has been running workshops targeting youth in both school and non-school groups.
 Our workshops and education sessions focus on sexual rights, contraception and the causes and prevention of HIV/AIDS and STI’s.
 We emphasise the use of condoms for safe sex and provide an application and removal demonstration.

 Due to the success of this initial project in 2013, NOYED-Ghana is now in the planning stages of reintroducing the programmes for 2015.
-In order to have maximum impact and reach a large number of youth NOYED-Ghana is currently NOYED-Ghana wil also target groups outside of the school system including, but not limited to, tailors, hairdressers, carpenters and various youth groups
+In order to have maximum impact and reach a large number of youth, NOYED-Ghana will also target groups outside of the school system including, but not limited to, tailors, hairdressers, carpenters and various youth groups

-We will aso be advocating for sexual and reproductive health to be included more strategically and effectively in to school classes and curriculums in order to support and sustain the work that we undertake.
+We will also be advocating for sexual and reproductive health to be included more strategically and effectively into school classes and curriculums in order to support and sustain the work that we undertake.